clientfoster/TrueVaidator/WEB_INTERFACE.md

 ### User Interface Components

 #### Tabs
-The interface is organized into three main tabs:
+The interface is organized into four main tabs:
 - **Single Email**: For validating individual email addresses
 - **Bulk Validation**: For validating multiple email addresses
+- **CSV Upload**: For validating emails from CSV files
 - **Job Tracking**: For monitoring validation jobs

 #### Form Elements
 - Input fields for email addresses and job IDs
+- File upload for CSV files
+- Dropdown selection for email column (dynamic)
+- Text input as fallback for email column
 - Checkboxes for validation options
 - Action buttons for triggering validation processes